 This class explores the act of listening to jazz, including how to listen into the music, what to listen for, who to listen to, and how to listen between the notes.

-The Duke Ellington Orchestra: A 6-week Class
+The Duke Ellington Orchestra

-History of Big Bands: A 6-week Class
+History of Big Bands

 For the non-musician and musician alike, this class will cover the evolution of Big Bands from the smaller Duke Ellington ensembles of the 1920's through the eras of swing, bop, hard bop, and fusion.
 The class will cover styles, instrumentation, orchestration, composition, and soloists.

 This class covers the styles of the great jazz pianists of our time, including Nat Cole, Count Basie, Oscar Peterson, Wynton Kelly, Red Garland, and more.
-Students will become familiar with the repertoire that made these pianists unique and will learn how to hear their styles.
+Students will become familiar with the repertoire that made these pianists unique and will learn how to recognize their styles.

-World of Jazz Drummers: A 3-week Class
+World of Jazz Drummers

 This class is devoted to styles of jazz drumming from big band to small ensemble.
 Students will learn how to listen to drums and will gain a new appreciation of the nuances and textures of jazz drumming.